Murad-code/World-DB-Spring/README.md

 - Use basic CRUD operations
 - Provide multiple types of search methods
 - Implement the service layer in your application
-- Use WebMVCTests to ensure your repositories work correctly

 ## Dependencies
-JDK 21, JUnit, Mockito
+JDK 21, JUnit, Mockito, SpringBoot

 ## How to Use the Project